lorepirri/react-simple-meetup/README.md

 _OAuth_ is an authorization protocol that allows API applications to securely act on a user's behalf.
 For more information on OAuth, please visit the [OAuth Community Site](http://www.oauth.net/).

-Unfortunately meetup.com offer [OAuth Consumers](https://secure.meetup.com/meetup_api/oauth_consumers/) only to _Pro_ members, offering a 30 days trial period.
+Unfortunately meetup.com offers [OAuth Consumers](https://secure.meetup.com/meetup_api/oauth_consumers/) only to _Pro_ members, with a 30 days trial period.

 I wrote this app using the 30 days trial period, but now it is expired.